myersm0/deep-littre/docs/schema.md

 Source references: project README and `emit_sqlite.jl`.
 The README describes the intended database contents and purpose of each table, while the emitter shows the exact column names and the actual values written into fields like `sense_type`, `role`, and `rubrique_type`.

+> **Vocabulary maintenance note (v0.2.0).** The "actual values present" lists below should be regenerated from a fresh build (the `SELECT DISTINCT` queries in this guide are the source), not hand-maintained; a prior edition of this guide listed `Continuation` and `Elaboration` roles that never existed in the pipeline.
+Until a regeneration script with a CI diff check lands, treat the emitter as authoritative where this guide disagrees.

 ## Overview

 The database is a flattened but still hierarchical representation of Littré: